 Are more tolerant and less rebellious

-Kersting (2016) points out that EQ is not something that we are born with and that it can only be learned by observing voices, body posture/language, and/or facial expressions.
+Kersting (2016) points out that EQ is not something we are born with and can only be learned by observing voices, body posture/language, and/or facial expressions.
 You must have direct face-to-face 3D interaction or connection with other people as opposed to 2D face-to-screen interaction.
-Nass (2013) writes that this learning starts at infancy and that it is not an easy thing to acquire.
+Nass (2013) writes that this learning starts in infancy and is not an easy thing to acquire.
 It was much easier for previous generations to build a strong EQ because they had so much more face-to-face interaction.
-If a child is spending hours and hours of the day in electronic distraction, not only is he/she dysregulating the brain, he/she is not getting sufficient daily exposure to develop the neuropathway substrate for effective social development.
+If a child is spending hours and hours of the day in electronic distraction, they are not only dysregulating the brain, but they are also not getting sufficient daily exposure to develop the neuropathway substrate for effective social development.

-Brain imaging studies indeed indicate that gaming addiction damages the insula, an area of the brain that has been specifically involved in empathy (Weng, et al., 2012; Suzuki, 2012).
+Brain imaging studies indeed indicate that gaming addiction damages the insula, an area of the brain specifically involved in empathy (Weng et al., 2012; Suzuki, 2012).
 Empathy is the ability to resonate with another person’s state of mind and actually feel what they are feeling.

-Dunckley (2015) notes that the more a child spends behind a screen, the more socially anxious or inept s/he becomes which creates a self-perpetuating spiral in socially anxious children, in particular.
-She adds that in past generations the strong desire to belong to a social group during adolescence tended to override resistance to social interactions which would decrease over time as a result of practice.
-Sadly, the trend today is to not push socially anxious children and teens to practice face-to-face interaction as much as in the past as much of their social needs can seemingly be met online.
+Dunckley (2015) notes that the more a child spends behind a screen, the more socially anxious or inept they become, creating a self-perpetuating spiral in socially anxious children, in particular.
+She adds that in past generations, the strong desire to belong to a social group during adolescence tended to override resistance to social interactions, which would decrease over time as a result of practice.
+Sadly, the trend today is not to push socially anxious children and teens to practice face-to-face interaction as much as in the past, as much of their social needs can seemingly be met online.
 Over time, then, many of these children get worse.
 They cannot make eye contact as they find it aversive, they cannot hold a conversation, they cannot read nonverbal cues, they shake hands like a “dead fish,” they act much younger than their chronological age, they fear talking on the phone, they cannot maintain a topic of conversation for any length of time, they lack empathy, they are unable to initiate connection with another, they cannot talk about matters outside of their own interests, and their facial expressions are off-the-mark if not outright bizarre.
 As such, many of them face a questionable future at best.

 For families with an autistic child who has been consuming considerable amounts of media, please be kind to yourself and do not place unfair blame because you did not have the information.
-Consider the next section as an opportunity to help your child, as you reconsider their media use and its possible impact on their autism.
-Virtual autism is a term used to denote autism-like symptoms in children primarily caused by excessive exposure to screens from devices such as televisions, computers, tablets, or smartphones, especially at a very young age, typically under three years old (Harlé, 2019; Christakis, 2020; Heffler et al, 2020).
+Consider the next section as an opportunity to help your child as you reconsider their media use and its possible impact on their autism.
+Virtual autism is a term used to denote autism-like symptoms in children primarily caused by excessive exposure to screens from devices such as televisions, computers, tablets, or smartphones, especially at a very young age, typically under three years old (Harlé, 2019; Christakis, 2020; Heffler et al., 2020).
 The concept emerged from observations that children displaying autistic behaviors tended to have a history of intensive screen exposure and that some of these behaviors seemed to abate when screen time was reduced or eliminated.
-We have seen young children with severe autistic symptoms drop their autism diagnosis after 6 months of zero screen time.
-Children born with autism show improvement too because without screens, their developmental trajectory changes for the better.
+We have seen young children with severe autistic symptoms drop their autism diagnosis after six months of zero screen time.
+Children born with autism show improvement, too, because without screens, their developmental trajectory changes for the better.